Read: John 10, Psalm 10

 Jesus demonstrated that his love and sacrifice for us was completely his choice.
 He was never the victim of circumstances or at the mercy of the will of others.
-Jesus choose to walk through hell so that we could experience heaven.
-He knew the price it would cost and willful layed down his life in oder for humanity to discover what life truly is.
+Jesus chose to walk through hell so that we could experience heaven.
+He knew the price it would cost and willful laid down his life in oder for humanity to discover what life truly is.

 How: How would my life/character/perspective be different if I truly believed this truth?

 I play the victim too often in my life.
 I believe that the circumstances of my life dictate my reality.
 Yet Jesus gives us a different perspective on life.
 As followers of Christ we can access his authority even in the face of difficult circumstance.
 It is through his willful sacrifice that we can expereince true victory and live our lives beyond any circumstance that we may face.

 Jesus, help me to live my life in your example as a willing servant.
 Thank you for choosing to give me freedom through your sacrifice.